-The pattern is inside of me – a pattern of beliefs and fears designed to ‘protect’ me from my own excesses.
 Now, whenever I gather a wave of enthusiasm and the energy starts to lift my canoe, somewhere along the way, I hit that damn sand bar.

 I don’t blame my mother – not anymore.
 I can only imagine how my enormous energy overwhelmed her gentle and sensitive heart.
 I am also, no longer expecting her approval before launching my canoe.
 Nor am I working this out in therapy any more.

 Now, I am simply putting my canoe back in the current.

 I’ve learned that the waves of panic and dread that maroon me onto sandbars have nothing to do with my mother.
 They’re edges… in me.

 Edges are formed of fear but we don’t always experience that.
 We experience edges as overwhelm, as confusion, as repulsion, as anger.
 We are at an edge when we find ourselves suddenly bored with someone or something that captivated us just the day before.
 We are at an edge when we feel stuck or when we feel pressured to finish something that now feels way too big, to complicated or too risky.

 Edges arise out of two particular errors of the mind.

 Error 1: “I do not have the capacity for this.” aka, “I am not enough”.